zeus-habash/Scraping-jobs-from-Indeed/README.md

 **Note: It is better to have a small radius for different nearby cities, because Indeed limits you to 1000 results for each search.**

+4. Job Type: You choose the desired job type in this field (fulltime, parttime, contract, commission, internship, temporary, all.)

+### keywords.csv"